-7.7.3 Obtaining a Court Order
+15.4.3 Obtaining a Court Order

 There are a number of procedural steps to obtain a court order to use a pen register or trap and trace device.
 First, an "attorney for the government" must make the application for the court order, not the individual law enforcement officer.
 Second, the application must be in writing, under oath, and directed to a United States Magistrate Court, United States District Court, or United States Circuit Court of Appeals.
-Third, the application must include the following three pieces of transmitted, provided, however, that such communication shall not include the contents of any communication...."
-18 U.S.C. § 3127(3).
+Third, the application must include the following three pieces of information: